SAMIA-CLOUD/miniproject/Python_Terms.md

 9. **Unit Test**

 	Unit Testing is the first level of software testing where the smallest testable parts of a software are tested.
 This is used to validate that each unit of the software performs as designed.
 The unittest test framework is python's xUnit style framework.

+10. **Constructor**

+	A constructor is a special kind of method that Python calls when it instantiates an object using the definitions found in your class.
+Python relies on the constructor to perform tasks such as initializing (assigning values to) any instance variables that the object will need when it starts